Ironyho/EN5Player/README.md

 # EN5Player
 **[EN5Player](https://github.com/Iron-YeHong/EN5Player/blob/master/README.md)** is a tool designed to show EasiNote5 files(*.enbx) directly without the installation of EasiNote5.
 It wraps an EasiNote5 file(*.enbx) to an executable file(*.exe), which is natively supported in any windows computers.
-With this tool, users are free to distribute his *.enbx files without worrying about whether the recipient has EasiNote5 software installed.
+With this tool, users are free to distribute their *.enbx files without worrying about whether the recipient has EasiNote5 software installed.
-**EasiNote5** is a teaching software, which provides abundant teaching tools and resources to greatly improve the teacher's costs of lesson preparation and enhance the interactivity of classroom.
+**EasiNote5** is a teaching software, which provides abundant teaching tools and resources to greatly improve the teacher's efficiency of lesson preparation and enhance the interactivity of classroom.
 More about EasiNote5: http://easinote.seewo.com.

 ## Related Technologies
 - [Self-extracting archive](https://en.wikipedia.org/wiki/Self-extracting_archive)